Don’t endanger yourself!

 Do not offer any food or water (especially milk).
-The animals health status should be evaluated first.
+The animal's health status should be evaluated first.

 In most cases, a wild animal that allows you to walk right up to it and pick it up is in serious condition.
-There are exceptions such as fledgling birds.
+There are exceptions, such as fledgling birds.
 Fledgling birds go through a normal process where they emerge from the nest before they can fly.
-The fledgling will then spend a few days on the ground, learning to fly, while the parents are still caring for it.
+The fledgling will then spend a few days on the ground, learning to fly, while the parents still care for it.
 However, if you are concerned about a wild animal, call someone for assistance as soon as possible.
 Many baby birds need to eat every 1/2 hour or every hour.

 How are animals transported to CWC?

-If you cannot catch or transport an animal, call Wildlife In Need (WIN) at 877-239-2097 to assist with wildlife rescue.
+If you cannot catch or transport an animal, call Wildlife In Need (WIN) at 877-239-2097 to assist wildlife rescue.

 Will I get into trouble?